Ralim/IronOS/Documentation/Settings.md

 Start tip temperature offset calibration

-### Setting: Reset to factory settings?
+### Setting: Restore factory settings?

 Resets all settings and calibrations to factory defaults.
 Does NOT erase custom user boot up logo's.

 On device help text:

-Reset settings to default
+Reset all settings to default

 ### Setting: Calibrate input voltage?